Picovoice/tts-latency-benchmark/README.md

 In order to measure the `FTTS` metric, it is important to keep the LLM behavior constant across all experiments.

-We think that the `FTTS` metric is the best way to measure the response time of a TTS engine in the context of voice assistants, because it gets closest to the behavior of human assistants, who can start reading the response as soon as the first token appears.
+We think that the `FTTS` metric is the best way to measure the response time of a TTS engine in the context of voice assistants, because it gets closest to the behavior of humans, who can start reading a response as soon as the first token appears.

 Note that for a complete voice assistant application we also need to consider the time it takes for the Speech-to-Text